LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 Lumina, for their Lumisteria Special Orders mods, which helped me in writing this mod.
 Extra thanks to Lumina for their help in the Stardew Valley Discord.

 Gervig91, for helping me test the 2.0.0 update.

+Calcite / CopperSun, who pointed out vanilla has special orders that are seasonal, and encouraged me to check out the unpacked files.
+Thank you <3

 Thanks very much to jina2ya (Kaya) for the Korean translation!